Russian Constituent Assembly: Final collapse

 Both Kolchak and the leader of the White Movement in the South of Russia, General Anton Denikin, officially subscribed to the principle of "non-predetermination", i.e. they refused to determine what kind of social or political system Russia would have until after Bolshevism was defeated.
 Kolchak and Denikin made general promises to the effect that there would be no return to the past and that there would be some form of popular representation put in place.
 However, as one Russian journalist observed at the time:

 Numerous memoirs published by the leaders of the White Movement after their defeat are inconclusive on the subject.
 There does not appear to be enough evidence to tell which group in the White Movement would have prevailed in case of a White victory and whether new Constituent Assembly elections would have been held, much less how restrictive they would have been.

-After the Bolshevik victory in the Southern Front of the Civil War in late 1920, 38 members of the Constituent Assembly met in Paris in 1921 and formed an executive committee, which consisted of the Constitutional Democrats leader Pavel Milyukov, one of the Progressist leaders Aleksandr Konovalov, a Ufa Directory member Avksentiev and the head of the Provisional Government Kerensky.
+After the Bolshevik victory in the Southern Front of the Civil War in late 1920, 38 members of the Constituent Assembly met in Paris in 1921 and formed an executive committee, which consisted of the Constitutional Democrats leader Pavel Milyukov, Progressive Party leader Aleksandr Konovalov, a Ufa Directory member Avksentiev and the head of the Provisional Government Kerensky.
 Like other emigre organizations, it proved ineffective.